Events A - Z

 Gheens, LA 70355

 Held at the Gheens Community Center, the Gheens Bon Mange' Festival takes place the first FULL weekend in June and offers live bands, auctions, games, bounce houses, a sweetshop and lots of great homemade Cajun dishes, and best of all, its in the A.C.
-Come on down highway 654 and join our Gheens Family as we celebarte our 50th Festival.
-Where we count the MEMORIES, not the CALORIES!
+Come on down highway 654 and join our Gheens Family as we celebarte our 52nd Festival.
+Gheens - Where we count the MEMORIES, not the CALORIES!

 Giant Omelette Celebration